 While I myself was never a big fan of sports day when I was at school, both of my kids love it.
-As it seems pretty likely that it won’t happen this year, I thought we’d have a go at running a family sports day at home, here’s how we got on.
+As my husband is a big too, I thought we’d have a go at running a family sports day at home, here’s how we got on.

 With some races the winner was first to the finish line, in others we used a phone timer and the quickest person won.